Flagsmith/flagsmith-docs/docs/clients/overview.md

 :::tip

 The SDK has to request all of the data about an Environment in order to run.
-Because some of this data could be sensitive (for example, your Segment Rules), the SDK requires a specific `Server Side API Key`.
-This is different to the regular `Environment Key`.
-The `Server Side API Key` key should _not_ be shared, and should be considered sensitive data.
+Because some of this data could be sensitive (for example, your Segment Rules), the SDK requires a specific `Server-side Environment Key`.
+This is different to the regular `Client-Side Environment Key`.
+The `Server-side Environment Key` should _not_ be shared, and should be considered sensitive data.

 :::